Microarray Analysis

 For the data preprocessing, you can provide the following inputs:

-3. Select transformation method (optional).
-You can perform log2-transformation to make the data more normally distributed.
+3. Select transformation method (optional) 🔧 If necessary, perform log2-transformation to make the data more normally distributed.

-4. Select normalization method (optional).
-You can perform quantile normalization to normalize the expression values across the samples.
+4. Select normalization method (optional) 🔧 If necessary, perform quantile normalization to normalize the expression values across the samples.

-NOTE: ArrayAnalysis automatically checks for potential outliers in the data.
-If potential outliers have been identified, you will receive a warning message.
+👉 ArrayAnalysis automatically checks for potential outliers and will display a warning if any are detected.
 Please always check the QC plots carefully to decide whether samples should be excluded from further analysis.

 Output